 Less Room for Investment in Infrastructure, Research, and the Next Generation

 Growing national debt means that the government must pay higher interest payments to service that debt.
 Interest will represent the fastest growing part of the federal budget.
-The nonpartisan Congressional Budget Office projects interest costs will more than triple from about $250 billion in 2016 to more than $800 billion in ten years.
-Before 2030, 100 percent of the revenue we collect will go toward interest payments and mandatory spending.
+The nonpartisan Congressional Budget Office projects interest costs will more than triple from about $250 billion in 2016 to about $850 billion in ten years.
+By 2027, 100 percent of the revenue we collect will go toward interest payments and mandatory spending.
 That leaves little room for important priorities and investments such as national defense, education, infrastructure, low-income support, and basic research.
 As more of our budget goes to financing today’s spending and yesterday’s promises, spending targeted toward the next generation will continue to dwindle.

 A Threatened Social Safety Net

 The trustees who oversee Social Security and Medicare estimate both are on a road to insolvency.
-Social Security’s Disability Insurance trust fund will become exhausted in 2022, and Medicare’s Hospital Insurance trust fund will be exhausted in 2030.
+Social Security’s Disability Insurance trust fund will become exhausted just six years from now in 2023, and Medicare’s Hospital Insurance trust fund will be exhausted in 2028.
 By 2034, the combined Social Security trust funds are expected to run out of money, at which point all beneficiaries – regardless of age, income, or ability to work – will receive an immediate 21 percent cut in benefits.
-For a typical 40-year old today, failure to act will mean more than $80,000 in reduced lifetime Social Security benefits, in today’s dollars.
+For a typical 40-year old today, failure to act will mean more than $110,000 in reduced lifetime Social Security benefits, in today’s dollars.

 An Increased Likelihood of a Fiscal Crisis